Trainguy9512/locomotion/README.md

 ## 🔍 FAQ

+- How can I download the mod?
+> Currently, the mod is not available on Modrinth or Curseforge as I'm still working towards making the project feature complete for first person animations.
+However, if you'd like to try playing with a pre-release playtest version, you can find the latest verions [here](https://github.com/Trainguy9512/locomotion/releases)
 - What versions of the game will this mod support?
 > For right now, the mod is being worked on in the latest release version of Minecraft: Java Edition.
 Minecraft: Bedrock Edition will not be supported.
 >
 > Currently backports to versions such as 1.20 and 1.21.1 are not planned due to the wide changes to the game's rendering system throughout the 1.21.x drops.
+I'm going to look into ways I can make it happen without too much work, but I can't make any guarantees.
 - What mod loaders will this mod be compatible with?
 > Right now both Fabric and NeoForge are supported.
 - What will the mod require as a dependency?
 > For the fabric version, just Fabric API.
 Mod Loader and YACL are optional dependencies for both Fabric and NeoForge for the configuration interface.
 - What is this mod compatible with?
-> Currently there is no list of what will or will not work, but generally most cosmetic vanilla-friendly mods like Essential, 3D Skin Layers, and other cosmetic mods should work perfectly fine.
+> Currently there is no list of what will or will not work, but generally most cosmetic vanilla-friendly mods like Essential, 3D Skin Layers, and other cosmetic mods should work perfectly fine, along with other performance mods such as Sodium or shader mods such as Iris.
 >
 > Additionally, right now there are no plans to implement compatibility with heavier content mods which would have their own player interaction animations (depends on the implementation).
 >